Skip to main content

 • The SCI is carefully designed so that eliminating emissions, through energy efficiency, hardware efficiency and carbon awareness is the only way to reduce the score.
 Together with a separate neutralization strategy, it can form the basis of a net-zero strategy for an organization.

-• When organizations set a target of 100% renewable power, they can either be “matched by” vs. “powered by” renewables, where “powered by” means the electrons flowing into your device can only come from renewable sources.
+• When organizations set a target of 100% renewable power, they can either be “matched by” vs. “powered by” renewables, where “powered by” means the energy the device receives only originates from renewable sources.
 This can be achieved by purchasing RECs as part of a PPA.

 • 24/7 hourly matching is one of the many strategies we need to employ to help accelerate the transition to a 100% renewable-powered grid.